nwjs/nw.js/docs/References/Window.md

 See [Customize Menubar](../For Users/Advanced/Customize Menubar.md) for the usage of menubars.
 And see [Menu](Menu.md) and [MenuItem](MenuItem.md) for detailed APIs.

+## win.isAlwaysOnTop

+Get whether the window is always on top of other windows.

 ## win.isFullscreen

 Get whether we're in fullscreen mode.